thareshjose/netbox/README.md

 ![NetBox](docs/netbox_logo.png "NetBox logo")

-NetBox is an IP address management (IPAM) and data center infrastructure management (DCIM) tool.
+NetBox is an Internet Protocol address management (IPAM) and data center infrastructure management (DCIM) tool.
 Initially conceived by the network engineering team at [DigitalOcean](https://www.digitalocean.com/), NetBox was developed specifically to address the needs of network and infrastructure engineers.